anayagarde/Book-Recommendation-System/README.md

 The Book-Crossings dataset is one of the least dense datasets, and the least dense dataset that has explicit ratings.

 The Project includes:
-  1.Importing Libraries and dataset
+  1. Importing Libraries and dataset
-  2.Data exploratory Analysis
+  2. Data exploratory Analysis
-  3.Data Visualization
+  3. Data Visualization
-  4.Simple Popularity based Recommendation System 5.Recommending Similar Books using Correlation 6.Collaborative Filtering Using KNN
+  4. Simple Popularity based Recommendation System
+  5. Recommending Similar Books using Correlation
+  6. Collaborative Filtering Using KNN